Configuration Steps

 Check Point CloudGuard External Load Balancer session persistence

-The load balance distribution method for the External Load Balancer - Inbound.
+The load balancing distribution method for the External Load Balancer - Inbound.

 See Configure the distribution mode for Azure Load Balancer.